MIRA-KUMAR/Leetcode-Learning/README.md

+# LeetCode 232: Implement Queue using Stacks
+Implement a first in first out (FIFO) queue using only two stacks.
+The implemented queue should support all the functions of a normal queue (push, peek, pop, and empty).

 # LeetCode 235: Lowest Common Ancestor of a Binary Search Tree
 Given a binary search tree (BST), find the lowest common ancestor (LCA) of two given nodes in the BST.
 According to the definition of LCA on Wikipedia: “The lowest common ancestor is defined between two nodes p and q as the lowest node in T that has both p and q as descendants (where we allow a node to be a descendant of itself).”